dotnet/designs/accepted/single-file/extract.md

 ### Extraction Configurations

-The following switches can be set in the application configuration file (`runtimeconfig.json`) to influence the extraction mechanism:
+The following build-properties can be set to influence the extraction mechanism:

 * `ExtractBaseDir` The base directory within which the files embedded in a single-file app are extracted, as explained in sections above.
 This directory can be set up an admin-only writable location if necessary.
 * `ExtractAllFiles`:  Extract all embedded dependencies in each run (instead of loading certain files directly from the bundle) .